jstremme/seafood-homer/README.md

-Mellowed regurgitations of my environment
+Mellowed regurgitations of my environment.